-The fellow will work closely with members of the AR Surveillance team to carry out several routine surveillance activities, receiving incoming data from the California Reportable Diseases Information Exchange (CalREDIE).
+The fellow will work closely with members of the Surveillance and Analytics-CalREDIE team to carry out several routine surveillance activities, receiving incoming data from CalREDIE.
 CalREDIE serves as the primary repository of electronic laboratory reporting (ELR) and other disease investigation information (e.g., patient demographics, discharge summaries).
-This process requires familiarity with HL7 messaging and other components of ELR and combining that knowledge with data wrangling techniques and data management principles.
+This process requires familiarity with HL7 messaging and other components of ELR, and combining that knowledge with data wrangling techniques and data management principles.
 Augmenting CalREDIE data are other reports and line lists submitted by local health departments; these include public health laboratory testing results, healthcare facility tracking, and reports from jurisdictions not participating in CalREDIE.
 The fellow may also participate in annual data reconciliation for preparing data to be submitted to CDC as nationally notifiable conditions.